YicunYe/openwrt-vlmcsd/README.md

 # openwrt-vlmcsd
-This package Copy Frome lede project of coolsnowwolf.
+This package copy from lede project of coolsnowwolf.